Principality of Hungary

-The Grand Principality of Hungary or Duchy of Hungary (Magyar Nagyfejedelemség: "Hungarian Grand Principality", Τουρκία) was the earliest documented Hungarian state in the Carpathian Basin, established in 895 or 896, following the 9th century Magyar invasion of the Carpathian Basin.
+The Grand Principality of Hungary or Duchy of Hungary (Magyar Nagyfejedelemség: "Hungarian Grand Principality", Τουρκία (Tourkia)) was the earliest documented Hungarian state in the Carpathian Basin, established around 895, following the 9th century Magyar invasion of the Carpathian Basin.
+The Hungarians took possession of the Carpathian Basin in a pre-planned manner, with a long move-in between 862–895.

 The Hungarians, a semi-nomadic people, formed a tribal alliance led by Árpád (founder of the Árpád dynasty) who arrived from Etelköz, their earlier principality east of the Carpathians.

 During the period, the power of the Hungarian Grand Prince seemed to be decreasing irrespective of the success of the Hungarian military raids across Europe.
 The tribal territories, ruled by Hungarian warlords (chieftains), became semi-independent polities (e.g., the domains of Gyula the Younger in Transylvania).
 These territories were united again only under the rule of St. Stephen.
 The semi-nomadic Hungarian population adopted settled life.
 The chiefdom society changed to a state society.
 From the second half of the 10th century, Christianity started to spread.
 The principality was succeeded by the Christian Kingdom of Hungary with the coronation of St Stephen I at Esztergom on Christmas Day 1000 (its alternative date is 1 January 1001).

-The period from 896 to 1000 is called "the age of principality" within Hungarian historiography.
+The period from 895 to 1000 is called "the age of principality" within Hungarian historiography.